JoinColony/colonyJS/docs/_API_ContractLoader.md

 **`config`** (`?object`): A config object specific to the loader implementation.

-Can contain a **`transform`** property, which is a function whose default implementation is the identity function
+A config object can contain a **`transform`** property, which is a function whose default implementation is the identity function.

 ```
 (input, query, requiredProps) => input
 ```

 This function transforms the input of the loader (e.g. from a http endpoint) to a `ContractDefinition` object (see below).

 **Returns**

 **`Loader`** instance.

-### `loader.load(query, [requiredProps])`
+## Instance methods

-**This function will be called by the adapter; in most of the cases you would not want to do this.** Loaders just implement one function: `load`.
-It returns a Promise that resolves to a `ContractDefinition` object which may contain the contract's ABI, the address and / or the bytecode
+Loaders just implement one function: `load`.
+It returns a Promise that resolves to a `ContractDefinition` object which may contain the contract's ABI, the address and/or the bytecode.

+### `load(query, [requiredProps])`

+**This function will be called by the adapter; in most of the cases you would not want to do this.**

 **Arguments**